RapidOnGfuel/Google-Classroom/README.md

 I dont know why you're here, go do classwork or something man, dont waste your time on doing these kinds of things

 These tools are to be used to educate onesself
-# I AM NOT RESPONSIBLE FOR ANY "MISUSE"
+# I AM NOT RESPONSIBLE OR LIABLE FOR ANY "MISUSE" WHAT SO EVER, THAT IS THE USERS FAULT.